 3. Travel documents

-The border control is pretty strict, and for valid reasons.
-But although they are strict, they seem to be quite fair in the way they treat others.
-I never feel as though I am being “randomly” searched or “randomly” questioned, because I know that every single individual is searched and questioned.
-In order that your flight and travels to and from Israel can be much smoother, always have with you all necessary travel documentations (such as your itinerary, boarding passes, etc).
+In order for your flight and travels to and from Israel to be much smoother, always have with you all necessary travel documentations (such as your itinerary, boarding passes, etc).
 That way, when border control wants to know the reason for you entering or exiting the country, you can show them.

 4. Water Bottle

-makes you want to peel your skin off is intense, so having a water bottle that keeps your water cold for 24 hours is one hell of a life saver.
+makes you want to peel your skin offis intense, having a water bottle that keeps your water cold for 24 hours can be a life saver.
 Believe me, when it’s 30+ degrees Celsius outside with 90% humidity, you’d rather have cold water to drink than hot water.

 5. Bring notebooks

 I love jotting down notes, writing stories, and coming up with blog ideas in journals.
-So one of the first things that I noticed when coming to Israel is that their notebooks open from right to left – this being the case because that is the direction in which Hebrew is written.
-As I am from Canada and write English, our notebooks open from left to right.
-Because Israeli notebooks open from right to left, I feel odd using them since it feels like I am starting at the end of the notebook instead of the beginning – and hence, I don’t buy notebooks (but I do stock up when I go back to Canada).
+So, one of the first things that I noticed when coming to Israel was that their notebooks opened from right to left – this being the case because that is the direction in which Hebrew is written.
+English, on the other hand, is written from left to right – and so, our notebooks open from left to right.
+Although not a big deal, I still prefer English formatted notebooks, and so I stock up at home whenever I travel.

 7. External battery/charger